MichaelCurrin/react-frontend-quickstart/docs/about.md

 This project only needs 3 files to run:

 - [index.html](/index.html) - homepage.
 - [main.js](/main.js) - the app logic.
-This loads dependencies, constructs the app and then mounts it an element in the body of the HTML.
+This loads dependencies from CDN URLs, constructs the app and then mounts it an element in the body of the HTML.
 - [styles.css](/styles.css) - some minimal CSS styling.

 The JS file is is loaded as an ES Module, which means we get to load `react` and `htm` with the `import` syntax and so don't need to load those as separate `script` tags on the HTML page.
 This keeps all your JS and dependencies together and separated from the HTML, for easy for formatting, lint and testing (like unit tests) if you choose to add those with Deno or NPM.
 Or maybe you just use your IDE to format and lint your JS files.